-I implore you to act now.
+We implore you to act now.
 We are not requesting new programs or initiatives.
 We are simply asking you to stop perpetuating harm.
-A small, but crucial change to the wording of the TPO, as suggested in Attachment Five, could make an immediate difference in easing this crisis and restoring dignity to the least fortunate of our community.
+A zero cost minor change to the wording of the TPO, as suggested in Attachment Five, could make an immediate difference in easing this crisis and restoring dignity to the least fortunate of our community.

-I urge just one of you to step forward, show compassion, and rally your fellow Council Members to address this urgent issue.
+We plead for at least one Council Member to step forward, show compassion, place this matter on Council's agenda and rally your fellow Council Members to address this urgent issue.
 The continued resilient spirit of our community is at stake.
+Thank you for you attention in this matter.